Bismack Biyombo: Phoenix Suns (2022–2023)

 Biyombo became an unrestricted free agent after the 2020–21 season.
 He did not sign with any team throughout 2021 in part due to him grieving for the passing of his father, François.
 On January 1, 2022, he signed a 10-day contract with the Phoenix Suns via the COVID-19 hardship exemption.
 On January 11, Biyombo signed for the rest of the season after showing off some very positive production during his 10-day contract.
 On January 17, Biyombo had 17 points and 14 rebounds.
 Five days later, on January 22, Biyombo recorded 21 points, 13 rebounds, and 5 assists coming off the bench.
 From January 26–30, Biyombo became a starter once again due to injuries to Deandre Ayton and JaVale McGee.
 In the 17 games Biyombo played from January to February 12, the Suns were undefeated.

 On July 5, 2022, the Suns re-signed Biyombo.

 Memphis Grizzlies (2023–2024)

 On November 1, 2023, Biyombo signed with the Memphis Grizzlies, but was waived on January 10, 2024.

 Oklahoma City Thunder (2024)

 On February 10, 2024, Biyombo signed with the Oklahoma City Thunder.
 On March 6, Biyombo unexpectedly collapsed to the floor on his team's sideline during a game against the Portland Trail Blazers.
 He was eventually able to leave the court under his own power and was cleared of any serious medical condition.

-San Antonio Spurs (2025)
+San Antonio Spurs (2025–2026)

 On February 9, 2025, Biyombo signed a 10-day contract with the San Antonio Spurs.
 On February 21, Biyombo and the Spurs agreed to another 10-day contract.
 On March 3, the Spurs signed him to a contract for the remainder of the season.
+In 28 appearances (26 starts) for San Antonio, Biyombo averaged 5.1 points, 5.6 rebounds, and 1.1 assists.

+On September 15, 2025, Biyombo re-signed with the Spurs on a one-year contract.